Available on Windows, macOS, Linux OS and Android Download

 2. USB for Remote Desktop by FabulaTech

 It’s pretty rare nowadays to find a really efficient app designed for redirecting USB devices via Microsoft RDP protocol.
-USB for Remote Desktop by FabulaTech is just the software of this kind.
+USB for Remote Desktop by FabulaTech is just ideal for remote desktop USB passthrough.
 Consisting of Server and Workstation parts, the app allows managing local peripherals from a remote machine with no difference as if they were really plugged in it.
 USB for Remote Desktop does not require any complicated configuration and can easily redirect virtually any USB peripheral over Microsoft RDP, Citrix ICA, or Teradici PCoIP.
 Plus, the software is compatible with Windows and Linux remote desktops.

 4. Microsoft RemoteFX

 If it’s necessary to redirect the functionality of a USB device to a virtual desktop, you can also try RemoteFX add-on for Windows Server 2008.
 A computer with a peripheral inserted works as a thin-client when you use the add-on to make the device available for access from your virtual machine.
-In spite of all the advantages of this solution, you should keep in mind that this way has its special requirements and limitations.
+In spite of all the advantages of this solution, you should keep in mind that this way has its special requirements and limitations for RDP USB passthrough.
 For instance, to provide remote desktop USB access, you will need to insert the peripheral into your local PC first and then start the RDP session.
-The sequence of actions is very important in this case, otherwise the device redirection isn’t possible.
+The sequence of actions is very important in this case, otherwise the RDP USB redirection isn’t possible.

 Therefore, the software versatility deriving from its feature set is obviously the deciding factor between all the methods of sharing devices over RDP.
 Considering this important aspect in combination with the ease of use, you can see that the real power lies in USB Network Gate, an advanced software designed to meet all your remote desktop USB redirection needs effortlessly and efficiently.